commercialhaskell/stack/doc/faq.md

 extra-deps: []
 ```

-The above example specifies that the `proprietary-dep` package is found in the project's `third-party` folder, that the `conduit` package is found in the project's `github-version-of` folder, and that the `diagrams` package is found in the project's `patched` folder.
+The above example specifies that it should include any packages at the root directory (`'.'`), that the `proprietary-dep` package is found in the project's `third-party` folder, that the `conduit` package is found in the project's `github-version-of` folder, and that the `diagrams` package is found in the project's `patched` folder.
 This autodetects changes and reinstalls the package.

 To install packages directly from a Git repository, use e.g.: